josh-collinsworth/joco-sveltekit/src/routes/blog/posts/creating-custom-gutenberg-blocks-with-the-block-lab-plugin.md

 If you're familiar with Advanced Custom Fields (ACF), then this part will be very familiar to you.
 In fact, as I understand it, Block Lab is actually built on top of Advanced Custom Fields under the hood, so all the power of that excellent plugin comes standard.

-<Callout>Block Lab is actually built on top of Advanced Custom Fields under the hood, so all the power of that excellent plugin comes standard.</Callout>
+<Callout>Block Lab is actually built on top of Advanced Custom Fields under the hood, so all the power of that excellent plugin comes&nbsp;standard.</Callout>

 In any case, though, working with fields in Block Lab is pretty much identical to working with fields in ACF.